jming514/odl-ddos-detect/README.md

 traffic.py needs to be modified. mytopo.py includes building the network + running the server + network traffic generation

+Run server.py on one thread then sleep for 5 seconds before running network traffic.
+Attack ~3 seconds after.

 Two attacker hosts need to be added to perform SYN flood during network traffic.